pusateri/canner/docs/tagger-api.rst

 Well known Tag Kinds
 --------------------
 A non-exhaustive list of tag kinds can be found below.
 This list will constantly be growing as new taggers are written, submitted to the project, and merged from other sources.
-New kinds can be defined at any time by any one but unnecessary duplication is discouraged to maximize comparisons since only tags of like kinds can be compared.
+New kinds can be defined at any time by anyone but unnecessary duplication is discouraged to maximize comparisons since only tags of like kinds can be compared.

   address family